Atlanta Truck Accident Attorneys

 If I have been involved in a truck accident, what type of evidence will strengthen my case?

-In a truck accident case, there are certain types of evidence that will strengthen the injured party’s case.
+There are certain types of evidence that will strengthen the injured party’s case.
 Photographs of the accident scene – from all angles – are very important.
 Witness statements, police reports, and medical records are also critical in establishing both liability and damages.
 Documentation regarding the truck driver, employment status, and the truck itself are also important.
 These types of documents include:

 - The truck driver’s personnel record – including documentation regarding his or her status as an employee or independent contractor;